MoheEdeen/MoheEdeen/README.md

-# MoheEdeen's Projects
+# HELLO!

 ## About Me
 I'm Mohe Edeen, a sophomore studying Computer Science and Applied Mathematics at the University of Maryland.
-I have experience in web development, backend engineering, and building scalable solutions.

-## Notable Projects
+## My Projects

 - **Sunwave**: Focuses on clean energy by harnessing solar power, aimed at promoting sustainable energy and reducing carbon footprints.
 - **Bitcamp 2024 Website**: Developed a website and cross-platform app for Bitcamp 2024, used by over 1000 participants.